GithubArchiveNima/tech-ethics-old/_posts/2019-03-20-anthro-tech.markdown

 [_Photo credit: Alex Knight @agkdesign x Unsplash_](https://unsplash.com/photos/2EJCSULRwC8)

+Thanks for coming to the session!
+It was wonderful meeting all of you, and I hope you all enjoyed the discussion.
 Here are the notes from our meeting on March 20th, 2019.

 ### Details